azu/irodr/README.md

     - [x] Mark as "read" on idle time
 - [x] Customizable by UserScript
     - [x] We will provide some API like `window.getActiveItem` for UserScript.
-- [ ] Allow of other RSS reader API like Feedly
+- [ ] Allow to use other RSS reader API like Feedly
     - Domain model should not depended on Inoreader

 ## Usage